rubyonjets/jets/docs/_docs/shared-resources.md

 title: Shared Resources
 ---

 Shared resources are how you create **standalone** custom AWS resources with Jets.
 With the [Associated Resources]({% link _docs/associated-resources.md %}), you can add custom AWS resources which are associated with Lambda functions.
-Shared resources are also fully customizable AWS resources, but they are not as meant to be associated with a Lambda function per se.
+Shared resources are also fully customizable AWS resources, but they are not as meant to be associated with a Lambda function.
 Understanding Shared Resources will allow you to customize a Jets application with any custom resource.

 ## SNS Topic Example